shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M02Lab01_Data_Model.md

     -   Enter **Visit** for **Display Name**

     -   Click **Done**.
-This will start provisioning the Table in background while you can start adding other entities and fields.
+This will start provisioning the Table in background while you can start adding other tables and columns.

 ## Task #2: Create Visit Table and Column